jwilferd10/Jonathan-Wilferd-PortfolioForge/README.md

 As you navigate through this portfolio, you'll witness a curated collection of my projects, each representing a step in my development journey.
 From coding bootcamps to self-study and freelancing, this portfolio encapsulates the evolution of my skills and dedication to the craft.

 ### 💭 Developer Notes
 Developing this portfolio has been a learning process itself, throughout this creative journey I've drawn out wireframes and researched effective portfolio's to generate an idea of what I'd like to create myself.
+The website itself has grown exponentially in part because of suggestions from professionals and friends, resulting in what I believe is a solid portfolio that I can use currently and build upon for the future.

 One of the trickiest parts about this portfolio was setting up the featured projects.
 The first version of the design was using up a lot of memory, so I:
 - Created still images of each project
 - Created gifs that feature project usage
 - Set each image and gif to lazy-loading